 Top 10 Best Nursing Schools in Texas

 To become a nurse in Texas, the best course of action is to earn a nursing degree from a local school.
 Earning a degree from an accredited Texas school will satisfy any prerequisites you’ll need to become a registered nurse (RN) in the Lone Star State.
-But not all nursing schools are the same, and you’ll want to be picking the right school for you.
+But not all nursing schools are the same, and you’ll want to pick the right school for you.
+That's why we've rounded up the best nursing schools in Texas to help you decide.

 - NCLEX pass rate